 On the other hand, the seed of the begonia plant is about 1/100th of an inch in size, that of the petunia plant about 1/50th of an inch, and that of the mustard plant (family Brassicaceae) about 1/20th of an inch.

-By the way, this is what Jesus Christ said about the mustard seed:
+By the way, this is what Jesus of Nazareth said about the mustard seed: